Standing in a grove of bright aspens on the Bear Jaw trail in Flagstaff

 Keep in mind this is a very hard high elevation hike with a gain of over 1000 feet.
 Even if you hike just the Bear Jaw portion (5 miles total) and not the full Abineau loop, it will be difficult and time consuming.
 Plan on at least a half day including driving time.

-If looking for spectacular fall foliage, keep in mind that you will need to complete almost the entire 2.5 mile journey to see the colors.
-The trail starts off through the ponderosa pines and eventually winds through more and more aspens.
 If you do not feel up to a long, strenuous hike, then you should check out a shorter, easier trail like the Aspen Nature Loop or Veit Springs at Snowbowl.
-Both these trails are gorgeous and easily accessible, so do not feel like you need to complete a strenuous hike to enjoy the amazing fall colors!
+Both these trails are gorgeous and easily accessible, so do not feel like you need to complete a strenuous hike to enjoy the amazing aspens!

 Eat before you hike

-Bear Jaw is located about 25 miles outside of Flagstaff.
+Location: About 25 miles outside of Flagstaff.
 If coming from the West (US 180), you will want to drive NW out of Flagstaff on 180 for 19.5 miles and then turn right on Hart Prairie Rd (FR 151).
 Drive 1.5 miles until reaching FR 418 where you will turn let.
 Next, drive 3 miles until reaching FR 9123J and turn right.
 Drive another mile or so until reaching the trailhead (high clearance vehicle highly recommended).

 If coming from the East (89), you will want to drive NE of Flagstaff onto 89 for 12 miles and turn left on FR 552 (directly across from the turn off for Sunset Crater).
 Turn right at FR 418 and drive about 7 miles to FR 9123J.
 Make a left onto FR 9123J and drive about a mile or so to the trailhead.

-There is no fee to park at the trailhead.
-No bathrooms or water at the start of the trail.
-Dog friendly (leashed).
+Amenities: No bathrooms or water at the start of the trail.